f20/power-models/README.md

     perl pmod.pl EDCM/Current/%-clean189-*.yml EDCM/Data-2014-02/UKPN-EPN.yml
     perl pmod.pl -rtf -text -html -perl -yaml -graphviz CDCM/Future/%-wfl161.yml other/Blank.yml

-See "How to use.txt" in the "Stata" folder undef "EDCM" for information on Stata tools to test EDCM spreadsheets.
+See "How to use.txt" in the "Stata" folder under "EDCM" for information on Stata tools to test EDCM spreadsheets.

 Licensing
 ---------